 - Be in good standing in the program and the university;

 - Be a matriculated CSULB student;

-- Hold a Bachelor's Degree from a regionally accreditated institution in the US or equivalent.
+- Hold a bachelor's degree from a regionally accredited institution in the US or equivalent.

 - Be enrolled in at least one program course each semester and receive a grade of C or better (must have a B or better in EDSS 450);

 - Demonstrate subject matter competence;

 - Have completed the U. S. Constitution requirement;

 - Demonstrate relevant, successful experience working with students;

 NOTE: Being offered an internship position by a district does not guarantee that an internship will be approved.

 Once candidates have completed ALL of the above requirements (with grades posted for the courses listed above), they are eligible for an internship and can request an Internship Eligibility Letter by clicking below to provide school districts when applying for teaching positions.